kichappa/Mobius-Modeller/README.md

 # Hello there!
 Have a look at my works on the Möbius Modeller.
 This is my introduction to generative modelling, something that I am very much curious about.
-Ever wondered how designs can be made analytical to create a launch-pad for designers to rocket improvements on.
+Ever wondered how designs can be made analytical to create a launch-pad for designers to rocket improvements on? _No?_ Well, I did!

 ## Rotating Floor